 - Ask a friend to edit your work – someone else’s opinion is always helpful to ensure you have not overlooked something obvious.

-- Be concise – there is often a word limit for abstracts so make sure you cut out any words or phrases which are not needed.
+- Be concise – There is a limit of 250 words for the abstract so make sure you cut out any words or phrases which are not needed.
 Keep sentences short.
 The VIDM conference is interdisciplinary – try to stay clear of jargon specific to the field you work in.

 - Prepare early – if you prepare early then you have plenty of time to review and edit your submission.
 We get a lot of submissions so cannot accept late submissions – submit your abstract early to ensure you meet the deadline in good time!

 The VIDM conference runs over 24 hours covering all world time zones.
 We often have two sessions running at the same time.
 It can be quite complicated to prepare the conference timetable and take all this into account.
 You need to be clear as to which times you could present and which time zone this is in.
 The more flexible with your time you can be, the easier it can be to fit your presentation in to the timetable if you are successful.
 We need the earliest to the latest times you could present.

 This allows the organisers and participants to determine whether you are presenting some research, a study or facilitating a discussion around a topic or paper.

 The VIDM is proud of the diverse nature of its conference.
 You need to decide whether your abstract is for a presentation, a discussion forum, a student café etc.

 These help participants to find your work once it is published or in a conference timetable.
 They also give a flavour of what your presentation/research is going to cover.
 The words you choose should accurately reflect the content of your presentation.